djangopbx/djangopbx-docs/docs/admin/accounts/extensions.rst

 Actions
 ~~~~~~~~~

+*  Delete selected extensions
+    Self-explanatory.
 *  Create User for selected extensions
-    A user will be created with the name <extension>@<domain> it will be assigned the same password as the extension and also assigned to the extension as the default user.
+    A user will be created with the name <extension>@<domain>.
+It will be assigned the same password as the extension and also assigned to the extension as the default user.
 *  Create Device for selected extensions
-    Will created a device with the extension set as Line 1.
-The device will have a dummy MAC address, if a user is assigned to the extension then the user will also be assigned to the device created from the extension record.
+    Will create a device with the extension set as Line 1.
+The device will have a dummy MAC address.
+If a user is assigned to the extension then the user will also be assigned to the device created from the extension record.

 The Edit Screen
 ~~~~~~~~~~~~~~~~~

-The **Extension** edit screen has several sections, the main window and two collapsible sections, **Call Routing** and **Advanced**
+The **Extension** edit screen, *Change extension*, has several sections: the main window and two collapsible sections, **Call Routing** and **Advanced**.

 .. image:: ../../_static/images/admin/accounts/extension_edit.jpg